RamVasuthevan/Personal-Website/website/thinking-about.md

 # Get more from data
 - There are massive amounts of data which is being explicitly and implicitly created
 - It is being constantly pumped out into the void, being forgotten, lost and overwritten
-- It’s sitting there waiting to be parsed, structured, cleaned, searched and visualized.
+- It’s sitting there waiting to be saved, parsed, structured, cleaned, searched and visualized.
 To be made useful
 - We have created great tools for sharing open-source code (Git, Github, PyPI, etc.), but how do we share open data?
 - We have created easy-to-use tools for sharing documents (Google Drive, Jekyll, Cloudflare Pages, etc.), but what about indexing, searching and visualizing data?
 See: